Exilz/apipeline/README.md

 Every API interfaces [can be seen here](src/interfaces.ts) so you don't need to poke around the parameters in your console to be aware of what's available to you :)

 These are Typescript defintions, so they should be displayed in your editor/IDE if it supports it.

+## Roadmap

+Pull requests are more than welcome for these items, or for any feature that might be missing.

+- [ ] Write a demo
+- [ ] Thoroughly test custom caching drivers, maybe provide one (realm or sqlite)
+- [ ] Add automated testing